footcricket05/CrackHunterAI/README.md

 ## Overview

-The "Crack Detection & Classification of Concrete Structures" project aims to develop a system that can detect and classify cracks in concrete structures using image processing and machine learning techniques.
+The CrackHunterAI project aims to develop a system that can detect and classify cracks in concrete structures using image processing and machine learning techniques.
 This system involves pre-processing of images, feature extraction using edge detection and segmentation techniques, and classification using a convolutional neural network (CNN).

 ## Dataset